bradflaugher/AI-Harmony-Book/README.md

 ## Formatting help, advice for your own book

-Refer to the [Kaobook project](https://github.com/fmarotta/kaobook), upon which AI Harmony draws is based.
+Refer to the [Kaobook project](https://github.com/fmarotta/kaobook), upon which AI Harmony is based.

 ## Copyright and GPL Notice ©️

 "AI Harmony" Copyright 2023 Brad Flaugher